-Available: fall, spring ENGS 104 ESL Reading & Writing 3
+ENGS 104 Available: fall, spring 3 Cr Hrs ESL Reading & Writing 3

 The first intent of this course is to give students the opportunity to develop their reading skills with authentic reading materials in preparation for academic study.
 The second intent is to further develop students' writing skills with emphasis on expository academic writing of the type they will have to produce in mainstream college courses.
+Limited to ESL students.